 Sentence processing is the study of the ways in which sentences are produced and understood.

-In a composition, the practice of varying the length and structure of sentences to avoid monotony and provide appropriate emphasis.
+In composition, sentence variety refers to the practice of varying the length and structure of sentences to avoid monotony and provide appropriate emphasis.

 In classical rhetoric, a sententia is a maxim, proverb, aphorism, or popular quotation: a brief expression of conventional wisdom.

 Sequence of tenses (SOT) refers to the agreement in tense between the verb phrase in a subordinate clause and the verb phrase in the main clause that accompanies it.